 Are you fond of fruit and dried fruit desserts or do you prefer normal sweet treats?
 Please leave your comments below.

-Would you like a reminder of this recipe for maple syrup date bars?
+Would you like a reminder of this recipe for maple date bars?
 Just pin this image to one of your Pinterest healthy cooking boards.